This post was originally published on August 1, 2019 and was updated on June 14, 2023.

 Understandably, individual savings and investment accounts aren’t ideal for everyone, which is why using different institutions to harness your savings and investments is another acceptable way to maximize your CDIC coverage.

-Using the same scenario of $250,000, splitting the amount between two financial institutions allows you to place $100,000 in an account with one institution, and the other half in a high-interest saving account issued by another institution.
-The remaining $50,000 can go into a high-interest savings account in a different financial institution.
-Of course, high-interest savings accounts aren’t the only option available.
+Let's consider the same scenario of $250,000.
+By splitting the amount between two financial institutions, you can deposit $100,000 in one institution and another $100,000 in a high-interest saving account issued by another institution.
+The remaining $50,000 can be placed in a high-interest savings account at a different financial institution.
+Of course, high-interest savings accounts are not the only option available.

-Most Canadian banks are covered by CDIC insurance.
-There is no shortage of account options.
+Most Canadian banks are covered by CDIC insurance, so there are plenty of account options to choose from.

-Be sure to get the excellent interest rate on the account you invest with, as well.
-Any account with a low-interest rate or no interest rate, such as regular savings accounts or chequing accounts, won’t keep up with Canada’s inflation rate.
+Be sure to shop around for an excellent interest rate on the account you invest with.
+Accounts with a low or no interest rate, such as regular savings accounts or chequing accounts, won’t keep pace with Canada’s inflation rate.
 This means that the value of your investments and savings will decrease in value as inflation rises.